“Extremely bright and very user friendly” (Chambers & Partners)

-David is also recommended in Legal 500 as a leading barrister handling corporate disputes.
-The latest edition describes him as "exceptionally analytical with a great eye for detail, his memory is astonishing.”
+.
+Last year’s edition commended David as "exceptionally analytical with a great eye for detail, his memory is astonishing.”

 David advises domestic and international clients on their rights and obligations under commercial contracts.
-He regularly acts in: claims relating to distribution, franchise and joint venture agreements; commercial sale and hire of goods disputes; and commission claims.
-He also represents companies and high net-worth individuals in disputes arising from investments and securities including guarantees.
-His cases frequently involve issues relating to jurisdiction.
-Examples include David representing:
+He regularly acts in claims relating to distribution, franchise and joint venture agreements as well as claims for commission and finders’ fees.

 Examples include David representing:

 - High net worth investors in multi-jurisdictional dispute arising from the sale of Somerfield plc and the collapse of Kaupthing Bank.
 Successes in this litigation included: resisting a £72million summary judgment application; obtaining a £2.8million summary judgment on one claim; obtaining permission (upheld by the Court of Appeal and Supreme Court) to bring conspiracy claims against Kaupthing Bank despite the latter’s insolvency– Isis v Investec (led by Charles Samek QC);